google/pytype/README.md

 ```
 Usage: pytype [options] file.py

-Infer/check types in a Python module
+Infer/check types in a Python module. pytype's major modes are -C [check] and -o
+[infer types and write to a file or to stdout].

 Options:
   -h, --help            Show the full list of options